-You can load either zip/json file of PDF Cropper or json file of CBT Interface/Results
+You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 This page/tool is used to generate the answer key of the test for results to be evaluated.